andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 Example migrate permission.

-1. Create seeding and named as `PermissionSeed`
+1. Create seeding and name as `PermissionSeed`

     ```typescript
     import { Command } from 'nestjs-command';